 The original Operational Framework and associated priority lists were prepared by Juliet Craig, Silverwing Ecological Consulting in 2014 through a collaborative process with input from land managers and other key partners throughout the region (Appendix A).
 Original maps were developed by Touchstone GIS Services.
 This framework is a living document that is updated annually by the Central Kootenay Invasive Species Society (CKISS).
-We gratefully acknowledge the financial support of the Province of British through the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (MFLNRORD).
-This document was updated in 2018 by in person meeting participants and electronic feedback from the following individuals:
+We gratefully acknowledge the financial support of the Province of British through the Ministry of Forests, Lands, Natural Resource Operations and Rural Development(MFLNRORD).
+This document and the associated Invasive Plant Priority List were updated in 2019 by in person meeting participants and electronic feedback from the following individuals: